Impressive Electronic Transport in Be$_2$C Monolayer: RESULTS AND DISCUSSIONS

-Fig. \ref{str} (a) shows the hexagonal crystal structure of Be$_2$C-ML with space group (164) \textit{P}-3\textit{m1}.
-The Be$_2$C-ML comprises of three atomic sublayers, one C-layers and two Be-layers stacked along z-direction.
-The C layer is sandwiched between two Be layers on either side.
-Within Be$_2$C-ML, each C atom is connected with six Be atoms and each Be atom is connected with three C and three Be atoms.
-The optimized Be-C and Be-Be bond lengths are 1.76 {\AA} and 1.93 {\AA}, respectively and it agrees well with previous report\cite{angwe_be2c}.
-The intralayer distance between the two Be layers is $\Delta$ $\sim$ 0.91 {\AA} and that between the C and the Be layer is $\sim$ 0.45 {\AA} as obtained from the present study.
-Our calculations with PBE functionals yield lattice parameter, a = 2.95 {\AA}, and these are in excellent agreement with the previously reported value 2.99 {\AA}\cite{angwe_be2c}.
+Be$_2$C exists in the hexagonal crystal structure with space group \textit{P}-3\textit{m1} (Fig. \ref{str}).
+The Be$_2$C-ML is made of three atomic sublayers with C atoms sandwiched by two Be-layers stacked along the z-direction.
+Within Be$_2$C-ML, each C atom is connected with six Be atoms, and each Be atom is connected with three C, and three Be atoms.
+The optimized Be-C and Be-Be bond lengths are 1.76 {\AA} and 1.93 {\AA}, respectively.
+These values agree well with the previous report\cite{angwe_be2c}.
+The intralayer distance between the two Be layers is $\Delta$ $\sim$ 0.91 {\ AA} and that between the C and the Be layer is $\sim$ 0.45 {\ AA} as acquired from the present study.
+Our calculations with PBE functional yield lattice parameter, a = 2.95 {\AA}, and it is in excellent agreement with the previously reported value 2.99{\AA}\cite{angwe_be2c}.